 Abrasive wear occurs when hard particles cut materials under load.
 Hard particles such as sand, alumina, carbides, etc. press the surface of the soft metal under normal loading, and a trench will be drawn to form metal detritus or orange-thinning debris when sliding.

-Erosion wear is a special form of abrasive wear caused by cutting action of particles suspended in the fluid under the action of kinetic energy.
+Erosion wear is a special form of abrasive wear caused by the cutting action of particles suspended in the fluid under the action of kinetic energy.
 It will occur on valves used to feed ancient solids, such as closed funnel valves used to transport mud or in blast furnace feed systems.

 If the worn surface is subjected to chemical corrosion, corrosion wear will occur.
-Most corrosion resistant alloys initially form a protective layer of solid chemical corrosion, which may be worn away as the surface slides, and the metal exposure to surrounding corrosive media increases wear rates.
+Most corrosion-resistant alloys initially form a protective layer of solid chemical corrosion, which may be worn away as the surface slides, and the metal exposure to surrounding corrosive media increases wear rates.

 Surface fatigue wear